 Gerry Smith: The main question is how to adapt to the major changes in customer requirements.
 Although the answers are similar across the organization, the reasons differ somewhat by sector.
-In the data-center business, for example, the challenge for the whole industry is to realign product portfolios more closely with what I would call the “new IT”—cloud-based, open-source, software-defined offerings that operate on a tightly integrated, hyperconverged architecture.
+In the data-center business, for example, the challenge for the whole industry is to realign product portfolios more closely with what I would call the “new IT”—cloud-based, open-source, software-defined offerings that operate on a tightly integrated, hyperconverged1 architecture.
 That’s a huge transition requiring a stronger cost position, improved go-to-market capabilities, and deeper customer engagement.

-For PCs and smart devices, the equivalent transition is from “speeds and feeds”—when customers compare products mainly on simple numbers, such as CPU speed—to a focus on ease of use, aesthetics, and industrial design.
+For PCs and smart devices, the equivalent transition is from “speeds and feeds”—when customers compare products mainly on simple numbers, such as CPU2 speed—to a focus on ease of use, aesthetics, and industrial design.
 The standard laptop is evolving into a detachable, or hybrid, device that users can treat as a tablet, a laptop, a display—whatever best fits their needs at the moment.
 Again, the customer’s mind and requirements are completely different from what they were five years ago, so our primary task is to invest in understanding these needs and values.
 Yet we also have to keep tight control over costs.

 McKinsey: The competitive landscape is changing rapidly, as well—no?